-Mays Business School’s Strategic Philanthropy course, in partnership with multiple funders, is currently accepting student applications for 4 sections in the Spring 2022 semester.
-Although offered through Mays Business School, all undergraduates at Texas A&M are eligible to apply.
+Mays Business School’s Strategic Philanthropy course, in partnership with the George H.W.
+Bush Presidential Library Foundation and The Philanthropy Lab, is currently accepting student applications for the Fall 2019 course.
+All undergrads at Texas A&M are eligible to apply.
 More details can be found at the application link below.

 Why did you choose to apply and take Strategic Philanthropy?